 By Suyash Rai, Advocacy, IFMR Finance Foundation

 The government has also tried to increase financial access primarily through the Reserve Bank of India and other regulators.
 The most prominent strategy it has followed is the priority sector lending by banks, which requires banks to extend 40% of their lending to sectors defined as preferred (such as agriculture) by the government.
-Banks and insurance companies have been given targets to open savings bank accounts and provide micro insurance policies respectively.
-The government has also used direct influence over public sector institutions to ensure extension of services at its discretion.
+Banks and insurance companies have been given targets to open savings bank accounts and provide micro-insurance policies respectively.
+The government has also used direct influence over public sector institutions to ensure the extension of services at its discretion.

-The Self Help Group-Bank linkage programme (SBLP); Kisan Credit Card (KCC) scheme for farmers; Rashtriya Swashtya Bima Yojana (RSBY); financing and refinancing of various cooperative banks, regional rural banks and public sector commercial banks that extend credit to rural clients, especially farmers; and various state level programmes for extending credit to rural areas are examples of more direct efforts.
-Many of these steps have had significant positive impact on financial access.
+The Self Help Group-Bank linkage programme (SBLP); Kisan Credit Card (KCC) scheme for farmers; Rashtriya Swashtya Bima Yojana (RSBY); financing and refinancing of various cooperative banks, regional rural banks and public sector commercial banks that extend credit to rural clients, especially farmers; and various state-level programmes for extending credit to rural areas are examples of more direct efforts.
+Many of these steps have had a significant positive impact on financial access.

 Read the rest on IFMR Blog